 - The issues and dilemmas the

-industry faces in obtaining supply from new plays with new production
+industry faces in obtaining supply from new production technologies and

-technologies and understanding what ''reserves'' are and the various
+understanding what "reserves" are and the various definitions and

 - The basics of gas gathering, operations, markets and regulatory issues.

-- What gas processing is, how it operates, NGL extraction flows, and related economic issues in today's market.
+- What gas processing is, how it operates, Natural Gas Liquids extraction flows, and related economic issues in today's market.

 importance of gas quality issues and the economic, operational and